Steven Hoffman (South African soccer)

-Steven Hoffman (born 31 January 1994) is a South African professional soccer player who plays as a goalkeeper for Kosovan club Llapi.
+Steven Hoffman (born 31 January 1994) is a South African former professional soccer player who played as a goalkeeper.

 Club career

 Llapi

 Hoffman had a trial at Football Superleague of Kosovo club Llapi in September 2020 and signed a one-year contract with the club for an undisclosed fee on 19 October 2020 and received squad number 36.
 Five days later, he made his debut for Llapi after being named in the starting line-up, and saved a penalty of Almir Kryeziu in a 2–0 home win against Arbëria.